sallyphuongnha/bloomknights-backend-demo/README.md

 # BloomKnights Backend Demo

-A small Node.js REST API that models team coordination for a mini-hackathon.
+A small Node.js REST API that models team coordination for a hackathon.

 I built this as a simple backend sample to show: